-- ^X Develop a business plan which plans and allocates resources effectively, creates a budget/forecast and create a funding plan for prospective business, details operational information and a summary of business objectives. - ¤ Communicate effectively with customers, suppliers, employees, and other stakeholders, using standard business terminology. - ^x Design a marketing/promotions plan based on a critical analysis of the factors influencing a particular business. - Evaluate the legal environment for business and what legal steps business owners can help protect their investment/business. - Establish a plan to manage employee and other business related items.
+- Develop a business plan which plans and allocates resources effectively, creates a budget/forecast and create a funding plan for prospective business, details operational information and a summary of business objectives. - Communicate effectively with customers, suppliers, employees, and other stakeholders, using standard business terminology. - ¤ Design a marketing/promotions plan based on a critical analysis of the factors influencing a particular business. - ¤ Evaluate the legal environment for business and what legal steps business owners can help protect their investment/business. - × Establish a plan to manage employee and other business related items.

-Successful completion of MTH 20, RD 115, and WR 115, or equivalent placement assessment scores.
+Successful completion of WR 115 or IRW 115, or equivalent placement; placement into MTH 65.